How To Maintain Confidentiality When Selling Your Business

 How To Maintain Confidentiality Before the Sale

-• Inform Employees: Employees understand that there’s a time in the life of every entrepreneur when it’s best to let go.
-New ownership makes sense at key stages in the life cycle of many businesses and can often spell opportunity for a driven employee.
+- Inform Employees: There’s a time in the life of every entrepreneur when it’s best to let go.
+Employees understand this.
+New ownership can often spell opportunity for a driven employee.

-• Draft an NDA: A signed non-disclosure agreement alone doesn’t guarantee confidentiality, but it’s a critical component.
-NDAs prevent leaks of confidentiality in most cases.
+- Draft an NDA: A signed non-disclosure agreement alone doesn’t guarantee confidentiality, but it’s a critical component.
+NDAs prevent leaks in most cases.

 How To Maintain Confidentiality After the Sale Starts

-• Use the attorney-client privilege to protect information that applies.
+- Use the attorney-client privilege to protect applicable information.

 Introduction